AlreadyTakenJonas/bachelorThesisSummary/README.md

 install.package("devtools")
 devtools::install_github("AlreadyTakenJonas/RHotStuff" ref="main")
 ```
 and the package is installed.
+You will need to install the appropriate version of Rtools first.

 ## Available Functions